The Common Cinema: Vol. II

 Presented by Knot Project Space and in relation to Kosisochukwu Nnebe’s exhibition at AxeNeo7

-Knot Project Space is thrilled to present One World in Relation by Manthia Diawara, a documentary made in dialogue with the renowned and influential philosopher and poet, Édouard Glissant.
+Knot Project Space presented One World in Relation by Manthia Diawara, a documentary made in dialogue with the renowned and influential philosopher and poet, Édouard Glissant.
 The film, comprised of a series of interviews that Diawara conducted with Glissant during a transatlantic voyage, offers an introduction to Glissant’s complex constellation of thought that is both generous and profound.

-This screening is positioned in relation to Kosisochukwu Nnebe’s current exhibition at AxeNeo7 titled ‘I want you to know that I am hiding something from you / since what I might be is uncontainable’ which references and builds from Glissant’s thinking, specifically by thinking through his notion of opacity.
-An artist talk by Nnebe will take place on Saturday, February 2nd at AxeNeo7 at 2pm.
+The screening was positioned in relation to Kosisochukwu Nnebe’s past exhibition at AxeNeo7 titled ‘I want you to know that I am hiding something from you / since what I might be is uncontainable’ which referenced and built from Glissant’s thinking, specifically by thinking through his notion of opacity.
+An artist talk by Nnebe took place on Saturday, February 2nd at AxeNeo7 at 2pm.

 More about the film: